 So, I set out on my quest to find good sea scallops but ran into a small problem – finding fresh, dry-pack scallops in Pittsburgh is a bit difficult.

-What do I mean by a dry pack scallop?
-A scallop is a scallop, right?
-Well, no. There are 2 ways you typically find scallops; “dry pack” or “wet pack”.
 The most common way you will find scallops in your grocery store is called “wet pack”.
 This means they are soaked in brine and then frozen.
-The brine causes the scallop to pick up moisture, and weight, so when you cook them, they shrink and often they end up tough and chewy.
-They are also harder to get that perfect sear on.
-Dry-pack scallops are not soaked and much easier to cook with.
+The brine causes the scallops to pick up moisture, and weight, so when you cook them, they shrink and often they end up tough and chewy.
+T

 I did find delicious, dry-pack jumbo scallops at Penn Avenue Fish Co. in the Strip District.
 The day I bought them they weren’t busy so Kyle, the fishmonger, had time to tell me all about the various fish they had in the case that day and I learned that these scallops were fresh from New Bedford, Massachusetts.

-Here are a few things you need to remember:
+Here are a few things to remember:

 - Flip them and allow them to sear on the other side for about 2 minutes more, depending on their thickness.

 I made a lemon rosemary sauce to go over them and on the pasta.
-It took a few tries to get the sauce just right but I think I finally landed on a balanced sauce with just enough lemon and hint of rosemary.
+It took a few tries to get the sauce just right but I think I finally landed on a balanced sauce with just enough lemon and a hint of rosemary.
 If you try it, let me know what you think!

 If you want to know more about buying and cooking scallops, The Spruce Eats has a great article!